 BLUE DIAMONDS ON THE AUCTION BLOCK

 Serendipitously, auction houses are putting a number of large fancy blue diamonds on the block.
-Already in November, the top lot at Christie’s Geneva Magnificent Jewels sale was 7.03-carat fancy deep blue diamond mounted on a platinum ring by London high jewelry house, Moussaieff.
-The blue rectangular-cut gem with VVS2 clarity had an estimated sales price of $10 million to $14 million.
+Already in November, the top lot at Christie’s Geneva Magnificent Jewels sale was 7.03-carat fancy deep blue diamond mounted on a platinum ring by london high jewelry house, Moussaieff.
+The blue rectangular-cut gem with VVS2 clarity had an estimated sales price of million to million.
 It sold for more than $11.6 million, which was in excess of $1.6 million per carat.

 In December, Phillips’ New York Jewels auction will be headlined by a Tiffany & Co. fancy intense diamond and platinum ring, with its centerpiece being a 3.02-carat fancy intense blue, cut-cornered square modified brilliant-cut.
 Its price estimate is $1.5 million and $2.5 million.

-Also in December, Sotheby’s New York Magnificent Jewels sale will be headlined by the “The Indian Blue,” a Type IIb, 7.55-carat SI2 cushion-cut fancy deep grayish blue diamond ring with shield diamond side stones.
+Also in December, Sotheby’s New York Magnificent Jewels sale will be headlined by the “The Indian Blue,” a Type IIb, 7.55-carat SI2 cushion-cut fancy deep grayish fancy blue diamond ring with shield diamond side stones.
 It is expected to sell for between $6 and $8 million.

 The 7.03-carat fancy deep blue diamond mounted on a platinum ring by Moussaieff, which sold for $11.6 million at Christie’s in Geneva in November 2019.